 At the 15th Meeting of the Seventh Session of the Board of Directors of the Company held on 4 February 2008, the "Proposal for Changes in the Constitution of the Specialized Committees of the Seventh Session of the Board of Directors" was considered and passed.
-Pursuant to the resolutions passed at the 15th Meeting of the Seventh Session of the Board of Directors, the number of specialized committees of the Board of the Directors was increased from the original five (namely, the Executive Committee, the Audit and Related-Party Transactions Control Committee, the Risk Management Committee, the Remuneration and Appraisal Committee and the Nomination Committee, the Risk Management Committee, the Audit Committee and the Related-Party Transactions Control Committee, the Risk Management Committee, the Audit Committee and the Related-Party Transactions Control Committee), and the members and chairmen for each specialized committee were also approved.
+Pursuant to the resolutions passed at the 15th Meeting of the Seventh Session of the Board of Directors, the number of specialized committees of the Board of the Directors was increased from the original five (namely, the Executive Committee, the Audit and Related-Party Transactions Control Committee, the Risk Management Committee, the Remuneration and Appraisal Committee and the Nomination Committee) to six (namely, the Strategy Committee, the Nomination Committee, the Remuneration and Appraisal Committee, the Risk Management Committee, the Audit Committee and the Related-Party Transactions Control Committee), and the members and chairmen for each specialized committee were also approved.

 The structure of the adjusted specialized committees is more compliant with the requirements of domestic and international regulatory authorities, and can better reflect their respective functions.
 The independent non-executive directors constitute the majority membership and act as chairmen in the Nomination Committee, the Remuneration and Appraisal Committee, the Audit Committee and the Related-Party Transactions Control Committee of the Company.
 At least one independent non-executive director in the Audit Committee and the Related-Party Transactions Control Committee has professional accounting expertise.
 All members of the Audit Committee are non-executive directors.
 The functions of the Strategy Committee are reinforced by defining its main duty as setting the operational targets and the long and medium term development strategies for the Company.
-The responsibilities of the Audit Committee is responsible for reviewing the contents and process of both domestic and overseas financial reports, examining the internal control system as well as instructing and monitoring the internal audit affairs of the Company.
+The responsibilities of the Audit Committee become more specific.
+As the liaison between the Board of Directors and the internal and external auditors, the Audit Committee is responsible for reviewing the contents and process of both domestic and overseas financial reports, examining the internal control system as well as instructing and monitoring the internal audit affairs of the Company.
 The functions of the Risk Management Committee are further expanded to include monitoring and evaluation of the Company's exposures to credit risks, market risks, operational risks and compliance risks, conducting regular assessment of the risk management and risk tolerance of the Company and determining and adjusting the risk preference index of the Company accordingly.